 Although your reasons may be completely altruistic and you simply want to do something good, you can still set giving goals.
 For instance, if you have a family member suffering from a medical condition, you may want to target charities helping those with the disease.

 You could also tie your charitable contributions to your products or services.
 For instance, if your market is parents with young children, you could choose charities such as children's hospitals or educational initiatives.
 Although monetary donations are routine, you could also partner with charities to provide a service.
 For instance, a laundromat or dry cleaner could volunteer to clean clothing for the homeless.

 Some kinds of giving can also be regarded as charitable investments.
 Technology companies often support organizations that seek to provide more children with the opportunity to learn about computers.
 This is a charitable action that brings them a lot of good press, but it's also good for the industry over the long term.

 They need a base of customers who care about using technology and feel good about it, and they need access to employees with the right skills to produce value for their organizations.
 By putting money into helping kids to develop these interests, they're encouraging them to grow up into the sort of people who will be good students, employees and customers.

-According to a Pearson Foundation’s survey, more than six in ten college students and high school seniors agree that tablets help students to study more efficiently (66% and 64%) and help students to perform better in classes (64% and 63%).
+According to a Pearson Foundation's survey, more than 6 in 10 college students and high school seniors agree that tablets help students to study more efficiently (66% and 64%) and help students to perform better in classes (64% and 63%).